-3.41.
-The outcomes of this stage of the formal screening assessment are brought together in Table 7 which lists those sites and issues where it has been found that the conservation objectives may be undermined and where likely significant effects cannot be ruled out.
-Table 8 lists all the policies in the Plan and summarises the outcome of both the preliminary screening assessment and how it has been modified by the screening exercise above.
+3.42 The outcomes of this stage of the formal screening assessment are brought together in Table 7 which lists those sites and issues where it has been found that the conservation objectives may be undermined and where likely significant effects cannot be ruled out.
+Table 8 summarises Appendix C and the assessment carried out in section 3 and presents the outcome in terms of each individual policy of the Plan.